Planning Your Trip to the Greek Islands

 1-2 Days in the Greek Islands

-If you don’t mind rushing, you could spend one night each in two of these locales or combine them with a jaunt to the Peloponnese.
+If you don't mind rushing, you could spend one night each in two of these locales or combine them with a jaunt to the Peloponnese.
 It's a great opportunity to enjoy a food tour plus visit incredible locales like the historic port town of Nafplio.
-Perhaps see Olympia, where the first Olympic Games were held in the 8th century.
-Also incredible are the archeological remains of the ancient Greek military stronghold, Mycenae.
+Perhaps see Olympia, where the first Olympic Games were held in the eighth century.
+Also incredible are the archaeological remains of the ancient Greek military stronghold Mycenae.